informalsystems/gm/README.md

 gm/bin/gm install
 ```

-Alternatively, you can create the folder `$HOME/.gm/bin` and copy the files from `/bin` in there.
+Alternatively, you can create the folder `$HOME/.gm/bin` and copy the files from `bin` in there.
 The rest is just fluff.

 3. Activate `gm`